-It’s an excellent machine for strength and stamina building, interval training, cross-training, but it’s also a perfect machine for anyone who wants to undergo a consistent cardio training daily or at least several days per week.
+It’s an excellent machine for strength and stamina building, interval training, cross-training.
+Still, it’s also a perfect machine for anyone who wants to undergo a consistent cardio training daily or at least several days per week.

 It features dual resistance (air and eddy current), offering the natural rowing feel, but also the possibility to increase its overall resistance, to bolster the consistency of your workout.
 It has a sturdy frame, with a folding design, which can be very handy, especially if usage space is an issue.

 Finally, it’s not exactly a cheap rower, actually being a few $100s more expensive than the Concept2 Model D and E. However, quality and durability match its price.

 I hope you found this article helpful and informative.
 If you have anything that you’d like to share or opinions about the content on my site, please do speak up.
 I look forward to your comments, questions, and the sharing of ideas.